 The photo collection Dr. Polsky maintains of injuries sustained by dog bite victims is a unique copyrighted collection.
 Privacy issues prohibit the publication and distribution of most of the photos in this collection.

-The collection of photo clearly shows the distinctive physical features of wounds to people caused by dog bites.
-The photos are helpful in distinguishing a dog bite injury from one that is not.
+Dog bite injury photos and reconstruction of a dog bite incident frequently becomes necessary in dog bite litigation.
+Good quality photos clearly shows the distinctive physical features of wounds to people caused by dog bites.
+Dog bite photographs are also helpful in distinguishing a dog bite injury from one that is not.
 For example, occasionally in litigation stemming from a dog bite incident, an attorney needs to know if the injury was in fact the result of a dog bite.
 Dr. Polsky has no expertise in the medical treatment of dog bite wounds.
 However, he has expertise in recognizing the physical features of a dog bite injury.

 Teeth of the dog